PandaHexCode/PDebugReloaded/README.md

 ![DrawCollisionAndWireframeShowcase](Captures/DrawCollisionAndWireframeShowcase.PNG)

 # Change Physics Settings
-For having fun you can change the Physics settings ingame like gravity etc (You can open the menu from the Other Tab)
+For having fun you can change the Physics settings ingame like gravity etc (You can open the menu from the Other Tab).

 ## And much more